-In the age of the Internet, e-mail and faxes, some have deemed the impact of letters obsolete.
-However, government representatives are growing increasingly responsive and reliant on feedback and suggestions from their constituents.
-The most direct way of impacting a legislator is through a letter writing campaign.
-The more letters a legislator receives, the more important the issue becomes.
+Government representatives are increasingly responsive and reliant on input and suggestions from their constituents.
+The most direct way of making an impact is through a letter-writing or email-writing campaign.
+The more letters or emails that a legislator receives, the more important the issue becomes.

-Even with noncontroversial issues, it is important to write letters because if there is no evident public consensus, they are likely to rely on the letters they did receive as the consensus.
-Letters also visually show who and how many of the legislator’s constituents oppose or support the proposed legislation.
-However, a poorly written and presented letter will make little, if any, impact at all.
+Even with noncontroversial issues, it is important to write letters or emails because, if there is no evident public consensus, legislators are likely to rely on the letters that they did receive as the consensus.
+Letters and emails also visually show which constituents legislation may affect and how many of the legislator’s constituents oppose or support the proposed legislation.
+However, a poorly or incorrectly written letter or email will make little impact.

-It is important to identify yourself as a member or an officer of your association so the legislator identifies your association as a player in this issue.
-Another category some writers may fit into is that of a small business person.
+It is important to identify yourself as a member or an elected officer of your association so that the legislator distinguishes you and your association as a key player in this legislative issue.
+You may also want to identify yourself as a small businessperson if you qualify.
 Research the legislator's background to find out their stance on small businesses and associations.
-The research can determine the best way to approach the legislator that would have the best impact.
-However, writing multiple letters as one person with various titles is not a good idea.
-The office tabulates the letters by name, not title, so your letters would simply show up as multiple letters from the same person.
-(Federal legislators biographies and addresses can be obtained on the World Wide Web at www.house.gov or www.senate.gov depending on whether the legislator is a representative or a senator.
+This research can help you determine the best way to approach and address the legislator that would have the most impact.
+Additionally, make sure that you only submit one letter or email to the legislator that lists your various titles.
+The office tabulates letters and emails by name and not by title, so your letters or emails would be flagged as multiple letters from the same person.
+To locate the biographies, physical addresses, and email addresses of legislators in Congress, visit www.house.gov or www.senate.gov depending on whether the legislator is a representative or a senator.

 Here are some important tips to keep in mind when drafting your letter:

 - Use letterhead.